 Kefalos © Kevin Gibbons

 The usual souvenir shops and grocery stores dot Kefalos.
 Seasoned shoppers usually find themselves heading to Kardamena or Kos Town, where there are more shops, markets and boutiques to choose from.
 Visitors can buy anything from homemade jams and honey to expensive, hand-crafted jewellery.

 Though its nightlife isn't as well-known as some other Greek resorts, Kefalos is by no means boring.
 A number of low-key bars offer cocktails and live music.

 The shingle beach in Kefalos can be very hard on feet.
-Visitors to wear good sandals.
+Visitors should wear good sandals.